Imaginary-Horizons-Productions/HorizonsBot/wiki/Commands.md

 #### allow (optional)
 (moderator) Re-allow a user to use /at-channel
 ### /petition-check
-(moderator) Check if a petition has passed in case of desync
+Check how many more petitions a topic needs
 #### topic
 The petition to check
 ### /delete